starlet219/PyNextStack/README.md

 # Initial email settings located in app/components/initial settings.py
 ```

-Please note: mongodb uri should be "localhost" if you running it locally, or "mongodb" if you running it inside a docker
+Please note: MongoDB URI should be "localhost" if you're running it locally, or "mongodb" if you're running it inside a Docker container.
-container
 </p>
 </details>